 How to Prevent Shooter's Ear

 Investing in high-quality hearing protection is the way to go if you want to keep your hearing in top shape.
 Choose something comfortable and practical, whether you opt for ear plugs or ear muffs.
-You don't want to sacrifice your hearing just to look cool.

 At TradeSmart, we offer top-of-the-line ear protection that's both comfortable and effective.
 Our Professional kit comes with NRR 28 shooting earmuffs, NRR 33 ear plugs for shooting, and ANSI anti-fog safety glasses - all neatly packed in a compact carrying case.
-And guess what?
-We've got them in more colors than just hot pink (although we must admit, it's a pretty fabulous color).

-Ear Ringing After Shooting - What Is It?
+Ear Ringing After Shooting

-Shooting a gun can leave your ears ringing louder than wedding bells.
-Or, so they say, we wouldn't know because we always wear TradeSmart shooting ear protection.
-Seriously, if you've ever experienced ear ringing after shooting usually referred to as tinnitus you know how uncomfortable it can be.
 Tinnitus is a condition of constant ringing, buzzing or hissing in the ears that can significantly impact an individual's quality of life and overall well-being.

 How Long Does Tinnitus Last - Is Tinnitus Permanent?